crodrigoquero/C4Imaging/docs/HI_JUNIOR_DEVELOPER.md

 That is why many people give up after being hired.
 They left the company or they get fired; Over complicated systems and low code-reading skills are an explosive mix.

+## Some Useful Resources

+You may want to have a look to the [Developer Resources](/../../discussions/58) discussion, to be aware about interesting online resources and C# Libraries to make your life easier.

 Good luck and lets code!